WoutDepeuter/internaat-bxl-project/README.md

 ## Description
 This repository includes code for the mobile version of the [website of Don Bosco Boarding School at Woluwe](https://www.woluweinternaat.be/).

+## Instructions to run the project:
+A. if first time running project:

+1. `npm install`
+2. `npm run start`

+B. if it's not the first time

+1. `npm run start`

+C. Docker (quite heavy, for fast local dev the above are faster.)

+1. `docker compose up`

 ## Tech stack - credits
 - [Expo](https://github.com/expo/expo/)
 - [FontAwesome](https://fontawesome.com/)